SShar-del/sql-challenge/README.md

 ## Database Schema Generation

-- schema was generated from a sql file exported from the https://app.quickdatabasediagrams.com/ after creating the physical Mod9Challenge ERD with it.
+- Mod9Challenge_Schema sql file - schema based on the Mod9Challenge ERD

+CREATE TABLE commands for tables named as, Title, Employee, Department, Dept_Emp, Dept_Mgr, and Salary.

-It includes the following information:
+It also includes the following information:

-- Datatypes for columns defined along with constraints Primary keys for all 6 tables along with NOT NULL constraints
+- Datatypes for columns defined along with constraints
+- Primary keys for all 6 tables
 - Foreign Keys for Dept_Emp, Dept_Mgr, Employee, Salary tables
 - Composite key for Dept_Emp table
-- NULL Constraints for specific table columns
+- NOT NULL Constraints for specific table columns
-- All Create Table and Alter Table commands

 ## Manual CSV Import using Postgres IMPORT/EXPORT Feature